Amy Stone Scientific and Medical Communications, Inc.

 I was one of the writers on this bi-annual report.

-We created the content for this CDC infographic.
+We updated the content and edited this infographic.

 My team manages the social media for SelfMade Health Network.